River Lugg: 2020 and 2021 illegal damage

 In November/December 2020, damage was done to a 1.5 mile stretch of the riverbank near Kingsland in Herefordshire.
 The damaged area, which was part of the SSSI, was home to protected wildlife including crayfish, otters, salmon, and lampreys.
 It was discovered that trees had been felled, river-bed gravel removed, the meanders straightened, and all vegetation in the area had been dug up by bulldozer, without permission, leaving the riverbank devastated.

 A lawyer for Salmon and Trout Conservation, who is also a local resident, said:

 The Environment Agency, Natural England and the Forestry Commission interrupted the work, preventing further damage.
 Herefordshire Wildlife Trust said the changes would have "huge repercussions for wildlife downstream" and urged that the landowner responsible be prosecuted.
 John Price, the landowner, has stated that he was acting legally, and had been asked to carry out the work to prevent flooding of nearby homes.
 Further damage was done in December 2021.

 In March 2022, the Environment Agency and Natural England launched legal proceedings against the landowner, following an investigation.
-John Price, the landowner, was ordered to appear at Kidderminster Magistrates' Court in May 2022 to face charges including dumping materials, modifying the watercourse and natural features, using vehicles to disturb species of interest, destroying flora and fauna, river habitats and fish populations.
+John Price, the landowner, was ordered to appear at Kidderminster Magistrates' Court in May 2022.
+He admitted seven charges relating to the dumping of materials, modifying the watercourse and natural features, using vehicles to disturb species of interest, and destroying flora and fauna, river habitats and fish populations.

+In April 2023, Price was jailed for twelve months and ordered to pay a total of over £1.2million in court costs and for the restoration of the affected stretch of river.
+His sentence was reduced to 10 months on appeal, and he served 3 months before being released in July 2023.